aaron13100/404solution/README.md

 ## Changelog ##

+### Version 1.5.2 ###
+* FIX plugin activation.
+Avoid "Default value for parameters with a class type hint can only be NULL"
+* Add a Settings link to the WordPress plugins page.

 ### Version 1.5.1 ###
 * Prepare for release on WordPress.org.
 * Sanitize, escape, and validate POST calls.